-The authors and editor have exerted every effort to ensure that the clinical procedures and recommendations described herein are based on current knowledge and state of the art information obtained from acknowledged authorities, texts and journals.
+The authors and editor have exerted every effort to ensure that the clinical procedures and recommendations described hereir are based on current knowledge and state-of-the-art information obtained from acknowledged authorities, texts and journals.
 However, they cannot be considered absolute and universal recommendations.
-Each patient situation must be considered individually.
-The reader is urged to check the package inserts of drugs and equipment and the manufacturers recommendations for indications, contraindications, proper usage, warnings and precautions before use.
+Each patient's situation must be considered individually, using a SYNDROMIC approach.
+The reader is urged to check the package inserts of drugs and equipment and the manufacturer's recommendations for indications, contraindications, proper usage, warnings and precautions before use.
 The authors and editor disclaim responsibility for any adverse effects resulting directly or indirectly from information presented in this booklet, undetected errors or misunderstandings by the readers.